Alienware's handheld Concept UFO PC takes cues from the Nintendo Switch

-A concept unveiled by Aleinware at CES this week takes a stab at creating a handheld gaming PC—and appears to take some visual cues from Nintendo’s flagship video game console, the Nintendo Switch.
+A concept unveiled by Alienware at CES this week takes a stab at creating a handheld gaming PC—and appears to take some visual cues from Nintendo’s flagship video game console, the Nintendo Switch.

 Alienware’s Concept UFO is, like the Switch, a screen with removable controllers mounted on either side and a kickstand to keep the system upright for tabletop play.

-A post on Dell’s blog dives some of the device’s early specifications, noting that it offers a 1900x1200 resolution on its 8 inch screen, is powered by 10th generation Intel core processors, and is capable of playing triple-A PC games on the go.
+A post on Dell’s blog dives some of the device’s early specifications, noting that it offers a 1900x1200 resolution on its 8-inch screen, is powered by 10th generation Intel core processors, and is capable of playing triple-A PC games on the go.

-The current concept includes a Thunderbolt port that could be used to connect the portable device to larger displays as well, and is both bluetooth and wifi capiable.
+The current concept includes a Thunderbolt port that could be used to connect the portable device to larger displays as well, and is both Bluetooth and Wi-Fi capiable.

-It’s not a design exclusive to Nintendo—the Mario-maker itself faced a copyright infringement accusation or two when the console debuted—but still, it’s hard not to look at the Concept UFO without drawing comparisons to the Switch.
+It’s not a design exclusive to Nintendo—the Mario maker itself faced a copyright infringement accusation or two when the console debuted—but still, it’s hard not to look at the Concept UFO without drawing comparisons to the Switch.

-Similarities nonewithstanding, Dell says the Alienware team went to great lengths to design the handheld as something equally comfortable and efficient.
+Similarities notwithstanding, Dell says the Alienware team went to great lengths to design the handheld as something equally comfortable and efficient.

 "Our teams have invested hundreds – if not thousands – of hours on the controller design features and ergonomics.
 And we’ve spent the last few months testing and enhancing the buttons, the weight, all to strike a perfect balance between performance, ultra-mobility and battery life," explains Dell.
 More on the handheld can be found in that full blog.